Open innovation practices have been around for hundreds of years. Galileo Galilei is an early example of using these practices successfully.

 3. A ‘science and business’ mindset

-How can we scale Galilei’s approach?
+How can we scale Galilei’s innovation practices?

 There are many things that haven’t changed since Galilei.
 We still maintain professional networks, go to meetings and conferences, visit companies and R&D organizations, and generally try to connect science, technology, and business.

-But, unlike Galilei in the 17th century, we now have the web.
+Unlike Galilei in the 17th century, we now have the web.
 This enables us to take Galilei’s approach to an entirely new scale.
 Via our computer, we can now “travel” to conferences, companies, or research institutions anywhere in the world.

 In practice, things are not quite that easy, of course.
 Bringing innovation sensing to web-scale has well-known and daunting challenges.
 Apart from the sheer amount of information, this information is spread across millions of sources, and there are no standards as to how the information is presented.
 Addressing these and other challenges, and getting better and better at it, is the reason we build Mergeflow.